What matters most to Auckland voters this election

 “These are tough jobs in the public spotlight, working with people you don’t know, so you definitely need some resilience,” she said.

-As a part of your role, you will also need to build and maintain productive relationships and networks.
-You should be willing to respectfully engage with people from different cultures and disciplines, including community members and council employees.
+They will also need to build and maintain productive relationships and networks and be willing to respectfully engage with people from different cultures and disciplines, including community members and council employees.

 We don’t expect councillors to understand it all, but you do need to ask the right questions – the ‘what does this mean for Auckland?’ question"